AI-generated

 Issues

 • Whether Executive Orders Nos.
-16 and 98 are applicable to the petitioner's contract for the supply of meat and whether these executive orders are constitutionally valid.
+16 and 98 are constitutional and valid exercises of executive power

 Ruling

-• The Court affirmed the applicability of Executive Order No. 16 to contracts for supplies, noting the President's intent and the clarifying effect of Executive Order No. 98, and upheld the validity of these Executive Orders as legitimate exercises of the President's power under Article VII, Section 11(1) of the Constitution to control executive departments and ensure the faithful execution of laws.
+• The Executive Orders are valid exercises of the President's constitutional power under Article VII, Section 11(1) of the 1935 Constitution to control executive departments and ensure faithful execution of laws; they do not usurp legislative power but merely regulate procurement procedures

 Doctrines